labdao/docs/docs/exchange/what_is_openlab.md

 ---
-title: What is the LabExchange?
+title: What is the Exchange?
 description: A marketplace protocol allowing members within the LabDAO community to exchange services with each other.
 sidebar_position: 1
 ---